RWBY: Grimm Eclipse: Development

 For Rooster Teeth's anniversary in 2014, fan Jordan Scott created the game.
 It was in development for a total of five months.

 Based on the events in the first trailer, the demo was a "hack 'n slash survival" featuring Ruby facing escalating waves of Grimm attacks.
 Richard Eisenbeis of Kotaku praised its combo system, which "excellently mirror[ed] its animated counterpart", and its unlockable skills, saying, "you'll feel like an unstoppable badass akin to Ruby in the series."

 At RTX 2014, Rooster Teeth announced that they had hired Scott, and officially picked up the game.
 An early demo of the game was available for consumers to play at the event, and the game's title was changed from "Grim Eclipse" to "Grimm Eclipse" to match the spelling of the creatures in the show.
 Rooster Teeth CEO Matt Hullum stated, "RWBY is a natural choice for us to focus on for our first in-house produced video game.
 Fans can expect that we will bring the same level of originality in action, comedy and design to the video game that has made the RWBY animated series such a hit."

 Reception

 The game received an aggregate score of 57/100 on Metacritic for its Xbox One version, indicating "mixed or average reviews".

 Simone Tagliaferri of Multiplayer.it rated the original PC version 5/10, calling it overly short and lacking in content, and suggesting that only fans would enjoy it.

 Audra Bowling of RPG Fan rated the Definitive Edition 70/100, calling the game's skill tree "surprisingly customizable" and the soundtrack "excellent", but saying that even fans might be disappointed with the game's "dated" graphics and "nightmarish" camera controls.
 She suggested it would be a bad place for newcomers to the series to start.

 Milan of PLAY!
-Zine rated the Definitive Edition 5/10, calling it an "attempt at a quick cash grab", but praising the fact that the DLC was included with that version, as well as the co-op elements.
+Zine rated the Definitive Edition 5/10, calling it an "attempt at a quick cash grab", but praising the fact that the downloadable content was included with that version, as well as the co-op elements.